-Well, technically speaking .IO is a country code top-level domain (ccTLD) for the British Indian Ocean Territory – similar to .US for the United States, .UK for the United Kingdom, .DE for Germany and .CN for China.
-However, unlike these ccTLDs, .IO is considered “open”, meaning anyone can register a .IO domain name (for a fee), not just entities of the British Indian Ocean Territory.
+Technically speaking, .io is a country code top-level domain (ccTLD) for British Indian Ocean Territory – similar to .US for the United States, .UK for the United Kingdom, .DE for Germany and .CN for China.
+However, unlike these ccTLDs, .io is considered “open”, meaning anyone can register a .io domain name (for a fee), not just entities of British Indian Ocean Territory.

-In fact, this particular domain name extension is used regularly for websites unrelated to the British Indian Ocean Territory, particularly in the technology industry.
-This is attributed to the fact that in computer science IO or I/O is a commonly used abbreviation for input/output – and has thus been used by a number of application programming interfaces, video gaming organisations and other online/technological services.
+The .io domain name extension is used regularly for websites unrelated to British Indian Ocean Territory, particularly in the technology, SaaS or startups industries.
+This is attributed to the fact that in computer science, IO or I/O is a commonly used abbreviation for input/output – and has thus been used by a number of application programming interfaces, video gaming organizations, and other technological services.

-Because if this recognised affiliation and embracement by the technology industry, it has thus become a popular domain choice for tech start-ups who wish to immediately identify and associate themselves with the tech scene.
+Because of this recognized affiliation and embracement by the technology industry, it has thus become a popular top level domain (TLD) choice for tech startups who wish to immediately identify and associate themselves with the tech environment.

-The issue with a lot of the more traditional or commonly used TLDs is that they’re often already registered by someone else!
-As a less common TLD, .IO has a lot more availability than .COM for example (with accounts for almost half of all domains in 2018) – meaning you’re much more likely to be able to claim your first choice of domain name with a .IO extension.
+The issue with a lot of the more traditional or commonly used TLDs is that they’re often already registered by someone else.
+As a less common TLD, .Io has a lot more availability than .com for example (with accounts for more than half (52.8) of all domains in 2022) – meaning you’re much more likely to be able to claim your first choice of the domain name with a .Io extension.

 - goo.gl: acquired by Google using the ccTLD of Greenland

 - spoti.fi: acquired by Spotify using the ccTLD of Finland

 - youtu.be: acquired by YouTube using the ccTLD for Belgium